rigr/PedalinoMini/README.md

 The responsive and mobile-first configuration web user interface is available on `http://device-name.local` address (the address is case insensitive).
 The device identification name is unique per device.
 Every device/board has a different device name.
 For example I am using `http://8e2de6b4.local` to connect to my PedalinoMini™.

-In order to know your device name and/or the IP address press for at least half a second the BOOT button and check the display.
+In order to know your device name and/or the IP address press the BOOT button for at least half a second and check the display.

 As alternative method you can use the IP address.
-If you are using the AP mode the IP address is always `192.168.4.1` and the connection address is `http://192.168.4.1` for everyone.
+When using the AP mode the IP address is always `192.168.4.1` and the connection address is `http://192.168.4.1` for everyone.

-The default username and password to connect to web user interface are `admin` as username and your `device-name` in __uppercase__ as password.
+The default username and password to connect to the web user interface are `admin` as username and your `device-name` in __uppercase__ as password.
 For example I am using `admin` as username and `8E2DE6B4` as password.

-Device name, username and password can be changed via web user interface in the Options page.
+Device name, username and password can then be changed via web user interface in the Options page.

 ## Pedals

 Once PedalinoMini™ is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal/controller is connected to each of the 6 available ports.

 ![WEBUI PEDALS](./images/webui-pedals.png "Pedals")

 ____________|Description
 :-----------|:----------
 Mode|Select one of the following: NONE, MOMENTARY, LATCH, ANALOG, JOG WHEEL, MOMENTARY 2, MOMENTARY 3, LATCH 2, LADDER.